-Potential risks and problems related to our ability to deliver high-class services and products are determined and actions to avoid the problems are designed and implemented.
+Potential risks and problems related to the Library's ability to deliver high-class services and products are determined and actions to avoid the problems are designed and implemented.
 Risk documents are available for each library.
 Included in the documentation are the current problems, the possible risks, existing control measures and action steps outlined.